Not content with stealing their savings via inflation and ultra low interest rates, the government now has pensioner's homes in their sights!

 The housing minister Grant Shapps, said councils should offer to help pensioners move to more suitable accommodation to create space for families.

+"Older people who should be enjoying their homes have watched helplessly as their properties have become prisons, and many have been forced to sell their homes and move into residential care."
 Under the plan local authorities would take over responsibility for maintaining and renting the vacated properties at affordable rates, transferring any profit from the rental income back to the elderly person or their estate.

 The Government believes the proposal would provide support for the elderly to move without having to sell their homes.